Here’s a bone of contention I’ve been meaning to address for many years.

 US Capitol EP’s:

-So, via the UK EP’s, Parlophone pulled TWELVE of the FOURTEEN songs from “Please Please Me”, TWO from “With The Beatles”, EIGHT from “A Hard Day’s Night” and “Beatles For Sale” and FOUR from “Help!” and “Rubber Soul”.
+So, via the UK EP’s, Parlophone pulled TWELVE of the FOURTEEN songs from “Please Please Me”, TWO from “With The Beatles”, EIGHT from “A Hard Day’s Night” and “Beatles For Sale” and FOUR from both “Help!” and “Rubber Soul”.

 And…..they repeated TWELVE songs which had already been issued on regular 45’s.
 They even repeated a track which was included on the clunky double-EP, “Magical Mystery Tour”.